-This garlic stuffed pork roast doesn’t take all day, it’s moist, loaded with flavor, and the leftovers make one hell of a sandwich.
+This Stuffed Pork Roast doesn’t take all day; it’s moist and loaded with flavor, and the leftovers make one hell of a sandwich.

 Perfectly cooked slices of pork loin, just packed with garlic and herbs.
 I know what I'm having for dinner!

-Pork is the “other white meat” but I think it takes on flavor and seasoning even better than chicken.
+Pork is the “other white meat,” but it takes on flavor and seasoning even better than chicken.
 Although the loin is much more lean than other cuts, you don’t miss out.
 The garlic infuses more than enough flavor to make up for it.

 Plus, you get that added benefit of how cool the stuffed pork loin looks as you cut off slices.
 There is an attractive swirl of pure flavor gracing each slice.